-The designation of the particular portions of the airspace or the particular aerodromes shall be as follows:
+The designation of the particular portions of the airspace or the particular aerodromes shall be as follows: (a) Flight information regions.
+Those portions of the airspace where it is determined that flight information service and alerting service will be provided shall be designated as flight information regions.

-- (a) Flight information regions.
-Those portions of the airspace where it is determined that flight information service and alerting service will be provided shall be designated as flight information regions. - (b) Control areas and control zones.
-Those portions of the airspace where it is determined that air traffic control service will be provided to IFR flights shall be designated as control areas or control zones. - (1) Those portions of controlled airspace wherein it is determined that air traffic control service will also be provided to VFR flights shall be designated as B, C, or D airspace. - (2) Where designated within a flight information region, control areas and control zones shall form part of that flight information region. - (c) Controlled aerodromes.
+(b) Control areas and control zones.
+Those portions of the airspace where it is determined that air traffic control service will be provided to IFR flights shall be designated as control areas or control zones.

+Note. - The distinction between control areas and control zones is made in CAR 172.035.

+- (1) Those portions of controlled airspace wherein it is determined that air traffic control service will also be provided to VFR flights shall be designated as B, C, or D airspace. - (2) Where designated within a flight information region, control areas and control zones shall form part of that flight information region. - (c) Controlled aerodromes.
 Those aerodromes where it is determined that air traffic control service will be provided to aerodrome traffic shall be designated as controlled aerodromes.